kkerns85/McLean_Lab-1/README.md

 # Mclean_Lab

-This is a repository for the McLean Lab and includes multiple approaches to dealing with next generation sequencing outputs.
+This is a repository for the McLean Lab at the University of Washington

-16S

-WGS

-RNAseq

-NextFlow
+Included are multiple workflows for dealing and investigating next generation sequencing outputs.

+16S: Qiime2, DADA2, Phyloseq, R

+WGS: BBDuk, MetaSpades, Midas, Proka

+RNAseq: BBDuk, MetaSpades, Midas, Proka, DeSeq2

+NextFlow: AWS Batch, MetaSpades, Midas